-Because black screen of death problems can occur at any time, if your TV is under one year old, return your TV under warranty and get it fixed.
+Because TV problems can occur at any time, if your TV is under one year old, return your TV under warranty and get it fixed.

 You can also try to contact Samsung support directly to see if they can offer any help.

-You can use the Samsung support site to help diagnose your problem, but if you are at this stage, then you are better off calling them direct on:
+You can use the Samsung support site to help diagnose your problem, but if you are at this stage, then you are better off calling them directly at:

 - 1-800-SAMSUNG (726-7864)

-They are in office 7am – 12am EST, 7 days a week, but their automated chatbot is available on their site 24/7.
+They are in the office 7 am – 12 am EST, 7 days a week, but their automated chatbot is available on their site 24/7.

-Even if Samsung won’t fix your TV, they might still offer you a discount off a future model if you pester them hard enough!
+Even if Samsung won’t fix your TV, they might still offer you a discount on a future model if you pester them hard enough!
 Always worth a try!

 I’m confident that these steps will fix your TV, although the later steps do require a bit more effort than the earlier ones.